 It has been often maintained that the Greeks had no sense for the beauties of nature.
 Although this view does not lack the support of great names, it may be at once dismissed.
-There is indeed no other argument for the paradox except such as may be found in the fact that they expressed their admiration in ways different from those which are used by the modern world, or rather by the century that has succeeded Rousseau. descriptions of nature are to be found in the Greek poets.
-There is hardly a temple in Greece that does not show a careful selection of the site, with reference, among other things, to the view commanded from it.
+There is indeed no other argument for the paradox except such as may be found in the fact that they expressed their admiration in ways different from those which are used by the modern world, or rather by the century that has succeeded Rousseau.
+Beautiful descriptions of nature are to be found in the Greek poets.
+There is hardly a temple in Greece that does not show a careful selection of the site, with reference, among other things, to the view commanded from it.)
 But the really final argument against the paradox above mentioned is, that the whole of their religion shows an intense feeling for the processes and beauties of nature.
-When Wordsworth wishes to emphasise the dulness of the modern mind to the external world, he does it by contrasting our callousness with Pagan enthusiasm :-
+When Wordsworth wishes to emphasise the dulness of the modern mind to the external world, he does it by contrasting our callousness with Pagan enthusiasm :--- and trees and all things as themselves sentient beings; but for the most part this form of feeling and faith had come to an end.
+Men no longer attributed sense and feeling and desire to the phenomena themselves, but to quasi-human beings who were supposed to preside over and to cause the action of all things that were.
+And so Greek Polytheism, by a spontaneous movement, peopled mountain and stream, air and sea, with a vast number of beings with the loves and hates of men.
+This was the material out of which Greek theology was developed.

-"I had rather be

-A pagan nurtured in a creed outworn:

-So might I, standing on some pleasant lea,

-Have glimpses that would leave me less forlorn,

-Have sight of Proteus rising from the sea,

-Or hear old Triton blow his wreathed horn."
+"I had rather be A pagan nurtured in a creed outworn: So might I, standing on some pleasant lea, Have glimpses that would leave me less forlorn, Have sight of Proteus rising from the sea, Or hear old Triton blow his wreathed horn."